-Listing is a tool to identify those buildings and places that should be celebrated as having special heritage interest.
-Changes to them need to be carefully considered to ensure that they can continue to be shared and enjoyed by future generations.
+Listing is a tool to identify buildings and places that should be celebrated as having special heritage interest.
+Changes to them need to be carefully considered to make sure they can continue to be shared and enjoyed by future generations.

-Listing does not freeze a building or place in time.
-It simply brings it under the closer consideration of the planning system, meaning that you will need to apply to make changes that will affect the special interest of your listed building.
+Listing doesn’t freeze a building or place in time.
+It simply brings it under the closer consideration of the planning system, meaning that you’ll need to apply to make changes that will affect the special interest of your listed building.

-If you want to undertake works that only require permission because your building or place is listed, there is no application fee.
+If you want to undertake works that only require permission because your building or place is listed, we won’t charge a fee.

 Planning applications and Heritage Impact Statements